InsaneZulol/Chad/README.md

 If you often switch your default audio device with mmsys.cpl this little tool might make your life a little easier.

-This is Windows only application.
+This is a Windows only application.

 ### Requirements
 Windows Vista and later.